 However, it should be noted that the composition of two components which preserve a dependability property does not necessarily guarantee that the composition will also preserve the same property.
 In addition, if a composition guarantees the conditions of a property, the atomic components may not preserve the property.
 As an example, let us consider a sequential (AND) composition of two components:

-$C \to C_1 \land C_2$
+$$C \rightarrow C_1 \wedge C_2$$

 If a required property should be guaranteed by the C, the subcomponents C_1 and C_2 should satisfy the condition: